Mill Certificates

 Table of Contents

-Mill certificates are quality documents that come with steel products.
-They prove the steel meets certain standards and specifications.
+Mill certificates or Material Test Reports are quality documents that come with metal products.
+They prove the material meets certain standards and specifications.

 What is a Mill Certificate?